S3-working-group/s3-practical-guide/docs/all.md

 #### Align Flow

-**In support of continuous flow of value, move decision making close to where value is created, and align the flow of information accordingly.**
+**In support of continuous flow of value, move decision-making close to where value is created, and align the flow of information accordingly.**

 **Flow of value:** Deliverables traveling through an organization towards customers or other stakeholders.